Psalms For Life

 and fulfill my vows to you day after day.

 David refers to himself indirectly in verses 6-7, asking God to lengthen “the king’s” life.
 Currently dethroned, David takes nothing for granted and implicitly asks God to reinstate him as king.
-Some think he’s using the royal court’s hyperbolic language when he asks God to enable him to reign forever.
+He may be using the royal court’s hyperbolic language when he asks God to let him reign forever.
 He may also be alluding to God’s promise of an eternal dynasty through the prophet Nathan.
-His own dethronement certainly seems inconsistent with his line’s producing a Messiah who will reign forever.
+His own dethronement certainly seems inconsistent with his line’s producing a king who will reign forever.
 In any case, he envisions ruling on God’s behalf, in fellowship with him, protected not by mere mortals, but rather by God’s unrelenting love and faithfulness.

 In your spare moments today, pray this prayer: